olexnzarov/gofu/README.md

 ## Usage

+We highly encourage you to check out our [recipes](./RECIPES.md) for more detailed descriptions and advanced examples of using **gofu**.

 ```sh
 gofu run -n $NAME $COMMAND  # to create a named process
 gofu run -s $COMMAND        # to create a persistent process